0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

   - And of course, FPGAs
 - Have a FPGA board.
 If you have a PYNQ compatible board, you can skip the manual inference part

-## Let's get to work
+## All set ?
+Let's get to work

 > Okay, so where do I start ?
 What do I do now ? <br> - You (maybe)

 Well here is how I suggest you go about this :

-- First, watch the first video availible [here](https://www.youtube.com/watch?v=lJa4dqdAsUM)
-- Then, watch the entire tutorial to understand what to do and identify the things you have to learn.
+- First, watch the "[tutorial](https://www.youtube.com/watch?v=VsXMlSB6Yq4)" that sumarizes what we'll do here.
 - Set up your dev environement, c.f. ressources below for the official up-to-date tutorial from FINN (fairly simple) **AND** the notes on preparing the dev environement just below this bullet list
-- After that, clone this repo and cd in this sub directory and simply follow the notebook instructions.
+- After that, clone this repo and cd in this sub directory and simply follow the notebook instructions, by starting from PART 1 obvbiously ;)

 If you have a doubt, come back to the video or use the ressources below to learn more about each and every points of interest.